EV-OD/winscript/website-docs/src/content/docs/logging/print.md

 ---
 title: "print"
-description: "Output messages to SnapRun's console with simple formatting"
+description: "Log a message and return the same string"
 ---

-# print Function
+# print

-Output messages to SnapRun's console with simple formatting.
+Log a message to console and return the same string.

 ## Syntax